Six US Natural Resources That Boost the Economy

 5. Oil, Coal, and Gas

-America has the world's largest reserves of coal, at 491 billion short tons or 27 percent of the total.
+America has the world's largest reserves of coal, at 491 billion short tons or 27% of the total.
 This abundant source of energy helped fuel U.S. growth during the Industrial Revolution.
-It was used to drive steamships and steam-powered railroads.
+It fueled steamships and steam-powered railroads.
 After the Civil War, coke, a derivative of coal, was used to fuel the iron blast furnaces that made steel.
 Soon after that, coal ran the electricity generating plants.
-It still does.
+It still does for many, although that use is declining.

 Unlike Canada's shale oil, the United States had huge reserves of oil that were easily accessible.
 As World War I brewed, the United States converted its coal-burning Navy ships to oil.
 That made ships faster, extended their range, and allowed easier refueling.
 Oil was also easily available on the West Coast, allowing the Navy to extend its reach across the Pacific.
 Oil made possible many innovations, including cars, trucks, tanks, submarines, and airplanes.
 Scientists made trinitrotoluene, known as TNT, out of toluene, which they extracted from oil.

-The United States supplied more than 80 percent of Allied requirements during World War I.
+The United States supplied more than 80% of Allied requirements during World War I.

 After the War, oil supplied the power for the internal combustion engine.
 It also powered the machinery and petrochemicals needed to boost agricultural production.
 In 1920, America supplied two-thirds of the world's oil production.

 By 1950, those reserves weren't as cheap.
 Saudi Arabia and other producers in the Middle East supplied oil more cheaply than U.S. fields could.
-By 2005, 60 percent of oil used in the United States was imported.
+By 2005, 60% of oil used in the United States was imported.
 In 2011, oil prices were high enough to fund low-cost exploration of U.S. shale oil.
-By 2015, imported oil only contributed 24 percent to U.S. oil consumption.
-The industry of shale oil did boom but later busted.
+By 2015, imported oil only contributed 24% to U.S. oil consumption.
+The industry of shale oil boomed, then busted, but is now booming again.

-America has more immigrants than any other country.
-It has 43 million migrants.
+America has 43 million immigrants, more than any other country.
 Most of the people who came had the courage and flexibility needed to survive in a new country.
-That’s one reason Americans are more willing to take risks.
-It's created lots of innovation, especially in technology.
+Those traits spurred them to continue taking risks once they became citizens.
+They helped create an innovative culture, especially in technology.
 As a result, Silicon Valley is the world's leading tech center.

 This cultural diversity is a strength in groups if people remember their common goals.
-That's because it brings fresh perspectives based on different experiences.
-But it takes the willingness to be open-minded and nonjudgmental about the value the differences bring.
+When managed well, diversity brings fresh perspectives based on different experiences.
+But it takes the willingness to be open-minded and nonjudgmental about the value brought by those differences.